Julien Coupat: Biography

 Julien Coupat is the son of a medical doctor and a theater troupe director.
 After studying business at the École supérieure des sciences économiques et commerciales (ESSEC), he switched to social sciences at the École des hautes études en sciences sociales (EHESS) but did not complete his doctorate.
 In 1999, he co-founded a radical philosophy magazine called Tiqqun before setting up a commune in 2005 in the village of Tarnac in the Corrèze department where he and his friends ran a farm and an all-purpose store.
-Coupat and his girlfriend Yildune Lévy came to the attention of the FBI after protesting outside an army recruitment centre in New York City, which was later the target of a bomb attack, having crossed the border from Canada illegally.
-The Bureau flagged the pair up to their French counterparts, who began investigating the group.

 The TGV sabotage affair

-On the night of 7–8 November 2008, Coupat and Lévy went for a car ride and played cat-and-mouse with police cars following them.
+On the night of 7–8 November 2008, Coupat and his partner Yildune Lévy went for a car ride and played cat-and-mouse with police cars following them.
 Their trip included a 20-minute stop in Dhuisy, in the Seine-et-Marne department, by their account for a sex session in the vehicle.
 Their car was parked near a train line in one of the locations where iron hooks were left dangling from the overhead lines that night, paralysing the high-speed TGV network.

 On November 11, gendarmes raided the Tarnac farm and arrested nine residents in connection with the sabotage.
 Four of the nine were released on November 15, under conditions.
 A further three were released on December 2, and the last but one, Lévy, on January 16, 2009.
 Coupat remained in jail until May 28, 2009, when he was released under bail with instructions to remain in the Paris region and have no contacts with the other 8.